lakyei/fyyur-app/README.md

     * Serve venue and artist detail pages, powering the `<venue|artist>/<id>` endpoints that power the detail pages.

 #### Data Handling with `Flask-WTF` Forms
 The starter codes use an interactive form builder library called [Flask-WTF](https://flask-wtf.readthedocs.io/).
 This library provides useful functionality, such as form validation and error handling.
 You can peruse the Show, Venue, and Artist form builders in `forms.py` file.
 The WTForms are instantiated in the `app.py` file.
 For example, in the `create_shows()` function, the Show form is instantiated from the command: `form = ShowForm()`.
 To manage the request from Flask-WTF form, each field from the form has a `data` attribute containing the value from user input.
-For example, to handle the `venue_id` data from the Venue form, you can use: `show = Show(venue_id=form.venue_id.data)`, instead of using `request.form['venue_id']`.
+For example, to handle the `venue_id` data from the Venue form, you can use: `show = Show(venue_id=fdatorm.venue_id.a)`, instead of using `request.form['venue_id']`.

 Acceptance Criteria
 -----